rtksm/SmileCam/README.md

 # SmileCam
-Get snapshot automatically when find smile by B5T-007001
+Get snapshot automatically when found smile by B5T-007001